ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### Switching to TypeScript

-Since you're going to be writing Angular Classiccode in TypeScript, it makes sense to bring in the TypeScript compiler even before you begin upgrading.
+Since you're going to be writing Angular Classic code in TypeScript, it makes sense to bring in the TypeScript compiler even before you begin upgrading.

 You'll also start to gradually phase out the Bower package manager in favor of NPM, installing all new dependencies using NPM, and eventually removing Bower from the project.